gdbooks/TileBasedGamesInOpenTK/Chapter10.md

 ![SCREEN](Images/wallscreen3.PNG)

 ###Refactoring PlayerCharacter
 Now comes the fun part.
 We're actually going to resolve collisions! **BUT FIRST**, lets do some house keeping!
 Let's make it so that the character can walk both up/down AND left/right at the same time.
-Find and change:
+Inside **PLayerCharacter.cs** find and change:

 ```cs
 else if (i.KeyDown(OpenTK.Input.Key.W) || i.KeyDown(OpenTK.Input.Key.Up)) {